 One easy/dirty workaround would be to flush sqlite3 database when re-applying ipfw rules (meaning users get will get disconnected, but will be able to login again).

 One (maybe better) fix would be to apply ipfw rules only if necessary (eg, when changing the captive portal’s network interface or some key settings) and to connect-back users after applying rules.

-#1 Updated by A FL about 2 years ago
+#1 Updated by A FL over 2 years ago

 Issue mentionned here : https://forum.netgate.com/topic/137824/pfsense-no-internet-when-it-is-said-you-are-connected/13

 This issue also happens when updating settings on the MAC page(eg, adding a MAC address as bypass...)